Foundation Models for Causal Inference via Prior-Data Fitted Networks: Introduction

 In this paper, we propose a change to the paradigm for causal inference based on the idea of foundation models trained for tabular causal inference.
-For this, we build on the recently proposed prior-data fitted networks (PFNs) \cite{Muller.2022, Hollmann.2023}, which are transformers pre-trained on purely synthetic datasets generated from a prespecified prior distribution.
-PFNs enable Bayesian inference purely through in-context learning, allowing for flexible and efficient predictions without requiring additional training at inference time \cite{Nagler.2023}.
-While recent works have demonstrated the effectiveness of tabular foundation models based on PFNs for various tasks, only two concurrent works have proposed PFNs tailored for causal inference \cite{Balazadeh.2025, Robertson.2025}.
+For this, we build on the recently proposed prior-data fitted networks (PFNs) \citep{Muller.2022, Hollmann.2023}, which are transformers pre-trained on purely synthetic datasets generated from a prespecified prior distribution.
+PFNs enable Bayesian inference purely through in-context learning, allowing for flexible and efficient predictions without requiring additional training for new tasks \citep{Nagler.2023}.
+While recent works have demonstrated the effectiveness of tabular foundation models based on PFNs for various tasks, only two concurrent works have proposed PFNs tailored for causal inference \citep{Balazadeh.2025, Robertson.2025}.
 However, these are either restricted to specific causal inference settings (namely, \textbf{only} back-door adjustment) or do \textbf{not} offer identifiability guarantees.

 We introduce CausalFM, a comprehensive framework for training PFN-based foundation models for various causal inference settings.
-For this purpose, we introduce the CausalFM prior: a novel family of prior distributions based on structural causal models respecting the underlying causal inference problem at hand.
+For this purpose, we introduce CausalFM priors: a novel family of prior distributions based on structural causal models respecting the underlying causal inference problem at hand.
 We first formalize and derive necessary criteria on how to construct such SCM-based priors for causal inference in principle.
-Then, we propose a concrete instantiation using Bayesian neural networks and provide a learning algorithm that leverages the SCM's ability to simulate counterfactual data and perform consistent Bayesian inference in a wide range of causal inference settings.
+Then, we propose a concrete instantiation using Bayesian neural networks and provide a learning algorithm that leverages the SCM's ability to simulate interventional data to perform Bayesian inference in various causal inference settings.